 I don’t think that this response avoids the problem.
 Anderson doesn’t claim that luck egalitarianism disregards people’s dignity altogether.
 It is almost trivially true that egalitarian theories see an important worth or status in persons that gives rise to reasons why they should be treated equally or why certain inequalities are unjust.
 Anderson’s criticism is that, in at least one regard, and, more specifically, with regards to respecting agents’ dignity, luck egalitarianism does not, in the end, successfully meet conditions that respect the dignity of persons.

-At this point it will be helpful to make use of a distinction in the dignitarian literature between status and condition dignity.
+At this point, it will be helpful to make use of a distinction in the dignitarian literature between status and condition dignity.
 The former refers to a person having dignity in virtue of some feature or set of features and on that basis being owed certain rights or benefits.
 Condition dignity, on the other hand, refers to whether one is in a state that is consistent with having a dignified life; the degree to which those duties, correlative rights emerging from status dignity, are fulfilled.
 Anderson’s criticism has to do with luck egalitarianism’s shortcomings with regard to securing agents’ condition dignity and not whether luck egalitarianism recognizes agents’ status dignity.
 Johannsen’s response falls short, however, since it only establishes luck egalitarianism’s consistency with status dignity.

 Returning now to disability, Johannsen’s use of the medical model could, without clarification, run his response to Anderson into further trouble.
 The letter from the State Equality Board not only illustrates issues with luck egalitarianism as such, but also a fundamental problem with the medical model: it treats persons with disabilities as deficient and in need of repair, to be brought up to the level of non-disabled or ‘normal’ persons.
 This understanding of persons with disabilities by itself runs the risk of treating persons with disabilities as ‘unfortunate’ or ‘unlucky’ second-class citizens, independent of luck egalitarian commitments.
 Insofar as Johannsen holds them in conjunction—one is worse off just in virtue of having a disability and this is a matter of misfortune or bad luck—this renders his response to Anderson ineffective.
 So even if Johannsen does preserve the status dignity of persons with disabilities by acknowledging them as agents worthy of benefits in the luck egalitarian scheme, Anderson’s criticism of luck egalitarianism still remains insofar as the medical model of disability is assumed and it treats persons with disabilities as pitiful, and, therefore, is an affront to their condition dignity.